andreoss/voz-mcp/README.md

 - `null` — force the null adapter (accepts input, produces no speech).

 An unrecognized value is rejected at startup with the expected list.

+`VOZ_TIMEOUT_SECS` bounds one synthesis.
+If the engine has not finished within the budget it is killed and the call fails rather than waiting forever; an unusable value is rejected at startup with the accepted range.
+Raise it for long inputs on the neural backend, which runs slower than real time.

 ```sh
 VOZ_BACKEND=fallback voz "hello" --lang en --out hi.wav